Simard Lake (Gouin Reservoir)

-The Simard Lake is a freshwater body located in the northwestern part of Gouin Reservoir, in the territory of the town of La Tuque, in the administrative region of Mauricie, in the province of Quebec, in Canada.
+The Simard Lake is a freshwater body located in the northwestern part of Gouin Reservoir, within the territory of the town of La Tuque, in the administrative region of Mauricie, in the province of Quebec, in Canada.

 This lake extends in the townships of Lacasse (northern part of the lake) and Crémazie (southern part of the lake).

-Recreotourism activities are the main economic activity of the sector.
-Forestry comes second.
-Recreational boating is particularly popular on this water, especially for sport fishing.
+Recreational tourism is the primary economic activity in the area with forestry as secondary.
+Recreational boating, especially sport fishing, is particularly popular on this water.